MikeDombo/AudioDidact/README.md

 ## Docker
 Docker can be used to run AudioDidact with the automatically built [AudioDidact image](https://hub.docker.com/r/mikedombo/audiodidact/).
 An example docker-compose that uses MySQL is included in this repository.
+When using the docker container and peristent volumes, you must chown them to 1000:1000.
+From the example docker-compose that process would look like this: `sudo chown -R 1000:1000 ~/Desktop/tmp/`.

 ## Updating